Clarence Budington Kelland: Biography

 Kelland bought a house in Phoenix, Arizona, in 1937, and became active in national politics at about the same time.
 He was politically active as a Republican, serving as the Republican National Committeeman from Arizona from 1940 to 1956.
 Before 1941, he was a non-interventionist, opposing U.S. involvement in what became the Second World War.
 His passionate dislike for the New Deal seemed to have spurred his entry into national politics.
 Time magazine referred to him as "pugnacious", "vitriolic", "peppery", and "gaunt-faced"—a description at odds with the whimsical character of Kelland's fictional characters.
 He was as harsh on his fellow Republicans as he was on Democrats, blaming Eisenhower for "wrecking" the party.
 He was particularly critical of Eisenhower's appointment of Earl Warren to the Supreme Court.

-From the mid-'20s forward, Kelland served as the toastmaster at the weekly luncheons of New York's Dutch Treat Club.
-In 1940, when he was president of the club, Kelland said "the fifth column in this country is headed by that fellow in the White House", i.e., President Franklin Delano Roosevelt.
-Author Hendrik Willem Van Loon resigned from the Club to protest this "disparaging" remark.
+From the mid-1920s, Kelland served as the toastmaster at the weekly luncheons of New York's Dutch Treat Club.
+In 1940, when he was president of the club, Kelland said "the fifth column in this country is headed by that fellow in the White House", i.e., President Franklin D. Roosevelt.
+Author Hendrik Willem Van Loon resigned from the club to protest this "disparaging" remark.

-Later in life, Kelland became vice president and director of Phoenix Newspaper Group, which published the Arizona Republic and the Phoenix Gazette.
+Later in life, Kelland became vice president and director of Phoenix Newspaper Group, which published The Arizona Republic and the Phoenix Gazette.
 He died in Scottsdale, Arizona, on February 18, 1964.